BoiseComputer/movie-spoiler/README.md

 # movie-spoiler

 A script I made for someone as a practical joke to their friend.
+This allows you to use something like Tautulli Notification Agents to work with Plex to send a text notification.
+Currently the script looks up a string that exists on IMDB using an API, but you can customize it as you see fit.

 ## How to use